-Everyone loves them so we asked Sherin from Graze by Sherin Pourzand to share some tips to up our grazing table game.
+Everyone loves them so we asked Sherin from Graze by Sherin Pourzand to share some tips to up our grazing table game for the festive season.

 What better way to welcome your guests than an impressive display of artisan cured meats, beautiful unique cheeses and a selection of delicious a antipasti.